tomascarvalho7/ship-conquest-bachelors/README.md

 ## Contact

-If you have any questions, issues, or suggestions regarding Ship Conquest, please feel free to contact the developers, Tomas Carvalho and Francisco Barreiras, via the GitHub repository or through other contact information provided in the repository's profile.
+If you have any questions, issues, or suggestions regarding Ship Conquest, please feel free to contact the developers, Tomás Carvalho & Francisco Barreiras, via the GitHub repository or through other contact information provided in the repository's profile.

 ## Version 2.0